Rijsttafel

-history
+History

 The rijsttafel was created as a festive and official banquet meant to show the multi-ethnic nature of the then-Dutch East Indies.
 Dishes were assembled from many far-flung regions where different cuisines exist, often particular to some of the over 300 ethnolinguistic and cultural groups on an island or island group — from Javanese favourite sateh, tempeh and seroendeng, to vegetarian cuisine gado-gado and lodeh with sambal lalab from Batavia and Preanger, spicy rendang and gulai curry from the Minangkabau lands in Sumatra, to ubiquitous East Indies dishes nasi goreng, soto ayam, and kroepoek crackers.
 Also included were Indonesian dishes with hybrid influence, such as Chinese babi ketjap, loempia, and bami to European beef smoor.

 During its centuries of popularity in Dutch East Indies, lines of servants or sarong-clad waitresses ceremoniously served the marathon meal on platters laden with steaming bowls of fragrant foods.
 The first to be served was a cone-shaped pile of rice on a large platter, placed in the center of the table.
 The servers then surrounded the rice platter with as many as 40 small bowls holding meat and vegetable dishes, as well as condiments.
 During its colonial heyday until the Japanese occupation of the Dutch East Indies in 1942, the most celebrated rijsttafel in the colony were served for Sunday luncheon at the Hotel des Indes in Batavia and the Savoy Homann Hotel in Bandung, where the rice was accompanied by up to sixty different dishes.

 Brought back to the Netherlands by former colonials, exiled Indonesians, and Indo-Europeans (Eurasians) after Indonesia gained independence in 1945, the rijsttafel was predominantly popular with Dutch families of colonial origin.
 At the same time, Indonesian nationalism promoted rejection of Dutch colonial culture and customs, including the flamboyant rice table.
 Today, the rice table format has practically disappeared from Indonesia's restaurants and is found in only a handful of fine-dining establishments in the country.
 A typical rijsttafel will have several tables laden with different dishes; in some elaborate settings in Indonesia, each dish may be served by a separate waitress.

 Since about 1990, Indonesian food has become part of a mainstream interest in Southeast Asian cuisine, and there has been a proliferation of Indonesian restaurants in the Netherlands.